canonical/snapcraft/docs/creating-snapcraft-yaml.rst

 Creating snapcraft.yaml
 =======================

 When you’ve collated an :ref:`application’s requirements <snapcraft-checklist>`, the next step in snap building is to generate the :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` file.
-This will be used by the ``snapcraft`` command to build your snap.
+This will be used by the :command:`snapcraft` command to build your snap.

    ⓘ See :ref:`Snapcraft overview <snapcraft-overview>` if you don’t yet have *snapcraft* installed.